ono-midori/ono-midori.github.io/techs/zguide.md

 ![](./pics/zmq/fig60.png)

 By mediating all changes, the server can also add a unique sequence number to all updates.
 With unique sequencing, clients can detect the nastier failures, including network congestion and queue overflow.
 If a client discovers that its incoming message stream has a hole, it can take action.
 It seems sensible that the client contact the server and ask for the missing messages, but in practice that isn't useful.
 If there are holes, they're caused by network stress, and adding more stress to the network will make things worse.
-All the client can do is warn its users that it is “unable to continue”, stop, and not restart until someone has manually checked the cause of the problem.
+All the client can do is warn its users that it is "unable to continue", stop, and not restart until someone has manually checked the cause of the problem.

 We'll now generate state updates in the client.
 Here's the server: